 For insurance brokers, the average term to obtain its registration before the SBS is approximately 12 months for natural persons and 04 for legal persons.
 For reinsurance brokers, the average term to obtain the registration is approximately 04 months.

-Yes, all insurers, insurance intermediaries, Indian reinsurers, Branch Offices of Foreign Reinsurers and Syndicates of Lloyd’s India, are required to be registered in accordance with the applicable regulations issued by the IRDAI.
+Yes, all insurers, insurance intermediaries, Indian reinsurers, Branch Offices of Foreign Reinsurers and syndicates of reinsurers operating through service companies set up under the Lloyd’s India branch, are required to be registered in accordance with the applicable regulations issued by the IRDAI.

 Broadly, for most of these entities the registration process is divided into stages.
 The timelines for obtaining registration are not expressly specified under the applicable regulations and therefore, vary on a case to case basis and depending on the form of entity being registered.

 Insurance brokers are required to obtain an insurance broker license from the MAS, pursuant to the IA.
 Banks, financial advisers, direct life insurers, capital market service providers licensed under the relevant governing Acts are, however, exempted from this requirement.

 - A direct insurance broker;

 - A general reinsurance broker;

 - A life reinsurance broker; or

 - An insurance broker to carry out any combination of the above.